Create your collaboration governance plan

 Reinforce with training.
 Adapt solutions such as Microsoft 365 learning pathways to ensure that your organization-specific expectations are reinforced with Microsoft-provided training.

 Deliver as a site, not a document.
 Create your own Microsoft 365 Adoption Center in a SharePoint communication site to ensure that your content authors and site and team owners understand not just "how to" but also "how should."
-Create topic-specific pages that address different business scenarios to provide both guidance and best practice to leverage or enable different capabilities in SharePoint and Teams and other applications to achieve business outcomes.
+Create topic-specific pages that address different business scenarios to provide both guidance and best practice to use or enable different capabilities in SharePoint and Teams and other applications to achieve business outcomes.
 Make these pages part of your SharePoint intranet.

 What are the key success factors?